 - Experience individual academic, personal and professional growth

-MGSI participants engage in many activities outside of the Appalachian State campus.
+MGSI participants engage in several activities off of Appalachian's campus.
 These include several outdoor events in the mild summer climate offered by the North Carolina mountains.
 Previous groups have spent a day at Grandfather Mountain, Valle Crucis Community Park, hiked Blue Ridge Parkway trails and explored local rivers on tubing trips.
+The program may also include a travel excursion to an area business or interactions with regional business executives.

-MGSI participants experience residence life on a college campus firsthand while living in a residence hall for the first two weeks of the institute.
+MGSI participants experience residence life on a college campus firsthand while living in a residence hall for the two week institute.

 Appalachian Food Services provides three meals each day, or as otherwise arranged by the program director.
 While on campus students have access to health services, Belk Library, and certain computer labs.